Dixie Fire drone incident under FBI and FAA investigation

 Soon after the July 13th, Dixie Fire drone incident the Butte County District Attorney Mike Ramsey reached out to the FBI.
 He said that FBI investigators are using “trick resources” to try to identify the drone and its operator.

-A drone operator who “knowingly or recklessly interferes with a suppression, law enforcement, or emergency response effort,” can receive a civil penalty of as much as $20,000 under federal law.
+A drone operator who “knowingly or recklessly interferes with a wildfire suppression, law enforcement, or emergency response effort,” can receive a civil penalty of as much as $20,000 under federal law.

 Dixie Fire Drone Incident Under Fbi And Faa Investigation 1

-law qualifies the actions of a drone operator who interferes with emergency responders, including firefights a misdemeanor.
+California law qualifies the actions of a drone operator who interferes with emergency responders, including firefights a misdemeanor.

 A pilot working for Cal Fire spotted a drone over the Dixie Fire on July 13th, only hours after the blaze had started in the Feather River Canyon northeast of Oroville.
 Reportedly, the unmanned aircraft was seen as air tankers and a water-dropping helicopter worked to put out the fire.